 It’s also a good idea to purchase insurance and delivery confirmation for shipments containing high value or fragile items to verify their delivery and ensure payment in the instance that a package is damaged or lost during transit.
 Keep in mind that insurance will only cover packages that have been properly packed.

 Be sure that you’ve prepared for the following hazards:

 Dropping and compression:

 Packages will fall, and often from heights of 6 feet or more.
 They will also be stacked and jostled.
-The exterior box needs to be able to hold up to the impact and sealed sufficiently to prevent the package from opening.
-Quality cushion materials will absorb and additional stresses that would otherwise befell your products.
+The exterior box needs to be able to hold up to the impact and be sealed sufficiently to prevent the package from opening.
+Quality cushion materials will absorb any additional stresses that would otherwise collide with your products.

 What to do:

 - For larger and/or heavier packages: two ply cardboard is recommended.
 Better yet, check the weight and crush limits for the box you’re using, included with the “Shipping Seal of Approval” or box certificate on the bottom flap of the box.

 - For small and/or lightweight shipments: keep in mind that the package is not shipping in isolation.
 If a heavier package is placed on top, the box needs to be able to support that parcel, too.

 - For fragile and breakable items: use a double box method, with 2”-3” of cushioning between the two boxes, as well as surrounding the inner contents.

 - Lightweight and sturdy packing materials, such as packing peanuts, bubble wrap, and inflatables, provide protection without unnecessarily raising shipping costs.